Merooj

 Merooj, Inc., which means ant in Luri language now rebranded as Majid, is an Iranian sports producer and brand of athletic shoes, clothing, and accessories.
-The company was established by Dr. Majid Saedifar who was an official physical therapist of the Iran national football team.
+The company was established by Majid Saedifar.
 The company has headquarters in Andimeshk, Khuzestan Province, Iran.

-Merooj is known internationally as the official apparel supplier for the FIVB Beach Volleyball World Tour, for the year 2013.
+Merooj was the official apparel supplier for the FIVB Beach Volleyball World Tour, for the year 2013.

 Sponsorship

-Over the years, Merooj has sponsored a huge variety of sports clubs and teams from all over the world, including:
+Over the years, Merooj has sponsored a variety of sports clubs and teams.
+Current teams are: